-bad effect or for a bad purpose; misuse; the treatment of a person or an animal with cruelty or violence, especially regularly or repeatedly; the improper use of something.
+for a bad purpose or effect; misuse; the treatment of a person or an animal with cruelty or violence, especially regularly or repeatedly; the improper use of something."

 "On average, nearly 20 people per minute are physically abused by an intimate partner in the United States.
 1 in 3 women and 1 in 4 men have been victims of physical violence by an intimate partner within their lifetime."
 Is pain an acceptable component in a loving relationship?
 Yes, there are levels and degrees and types of pain.
-When one visits a doctor complaining of pain, a probing question might be, "one a scale of 1 to 5, what is your level of pain?"
+When one visits a doctor complaining of pain, one of her questions would probably be, "on a scale of 1 to 5, what is your level of pain?"
 If abuse occurs in a relationship, does the level of the pain ever come under examination?